taught by veterans of the military and commercial diving industries

 Upcoming Class Dates:

-this 625 hour class is 12.5 weeks and is 5 days a week. we want you to be able to get back to work quickly. course is 10 hours per day monday thru friday.
+this 625 hour class is 14 weeks and is Five days a week Full Time. we want you to be able to get back to work quickly. course is 10 hours per day monday thru friday.
 Program cost is $17,000

 this program is not regulated or approved by the Texas Workforce Commission, career schools and colleges.